- T MU HF 00001 GU - AEO Guide to Human Factors Integration (pdf 457KB)

-The Asset Standards Authority (ASA) is an independent unit established within Transport for NSW, and is the network design and standards authority for NSW rail assets.
+The Asset Standards Authority (ASA) is an independent unit established within Transport for NSW, and is the network design and standards authority for NSW transport assets.
 The ASA is responsible for developing engineering governance and frameworks to support industry delivery in assurance of design, safety, integrity, construction and commissioning of transport assets for the whole asset life cycle.

-The ASA is also responsible for providing the standards for NSW rail assets, which industry organisations can use to deliver projects and manage assets in a more, innovative, safe and efficient manner.
+The ASA is also responsible for providing the standards for NSW transport assets, which industry organisations can use to deliver projects and manage assets in a more, innovative, safe and efficient manner.

 The ASA is governed by a Charter (pdf 704KB) which outlines the roles and responsibilities of the ASA.

 A new system of engineering governance

-The ASA is responsible for developing and maintaining engineering governance frameworks that reflect a whole of asset lifecycle approach and covers all key stakeholders including Transport for NSW, industry and the operator / maintainers of the NSW rail assets.
+The ASA is responsible for developing and maintaining engineering governance frameworks that reflect a whole of asset lifecycle approach and covers all key stakeholders including Transport for NSW, industry and the operator / maintainers of the NSW transport assets.

-These governance frameworks and processes outline that engineering services performed on NSW rail assets must be:
+These governance frameworks and processes outline that engineering services performed on NSW transport assets must be:

 - to an approved standard